|| Home | About | Undergraduate | Postgraduate | Staff | Research | News & Events | Contact Us ||

 Compulsory for: all History (Major and Combined Major) students.

 The module is designed to equip you with the skills necessary for the inception, planning, and preparation for a major historical project.
-It is taught through a combination of lectures, seminars, and an intensive Dissertation Workshop event.
+It is taught through a combination of lectures, seminars, and an intensive Dissertation Workshop Conference.

 Compulsory for: History Major (including Medieval and Renaissance Studies) students and only those Combined Major students who choose to take the dissertation pathway.